Repertoire

 Agnieszka Skorupa – harpsichord

-Duration – about 60 minutes
+Duration – about 70 minutes

 Program

-Michel Corrette – Sonata in A Major Op.
+Michel Corrette – Sonata in A Major op.
 25 No. 3 Le Jardin des Hespérides

 Semion Gurevich – Fantasia Narcissus and Echo on themes from Händels Sonata in D Major

-Georg Friedrich Händel – Sonata in D Major HWV 371
+George Frideric Handel – Sonata in D Major HWV 371

 Michel Corrette – Sonata in e minor op.
 25 No. 4 Les Amusemens d’Apollon chez le Roi Admète